English (ENGL)

 Explores, by focusing on a selection of films made in Hollywood during the 1940s and 1950s, the development of what will become known as film noir.
 Considers some of the hard-boiled detective films most famously associated with this category, as well as lesser-known films in which the dangerous forces of noir (evil, violence, and corruption) threaten to destroy the post-World War II fantasy of the American family.
 Films may include Murder, My Sweet; Out of the Past; Double Indemnity; Gun Crazy; In a Lonely Place; The Reckless Moment; and Panic in the Streets.
 (Same as: CINE 1004)

-Examines various monsters and creatures that emerge from the pages of Victorian narratives.
-What do these strange beings tell us about literary form, cultural fantasies, and anxieties; or about conceptions of selfhood and the body?
-How do they embody (or disembody) identities that subvert sexual, racial, and gendered norms?
-Authors may include Lewis Carroll, Richard Marsh, Robert Louis Stevenson, Bram Stoker, and H.G.
-Wells.
+Examines the ghosts and monsters that emerge from the pages of Victorian narratives.
+What do these strange beings tell us about literary form, cultural fantasies, and anxieties, or about conceptions of selfhood and the body?
+How do they embody (or disembody) identities that subvert sexual, racial, social, and gendered norms?
+Authors may include Charles Dickens, Elizabeth Gaskell, Robert Louis Stevenson, and Oscar Wilde.
 (Same as: GSWS 1005)

 Previous terms offered: Fall 2021.